OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-14.md

 ## 1 Chronicles 14:12

-They left their idols there;
+They left the idols of their gods there;

 > so David commanded that they be burned with fire.